The Times – Pink Ribbon Society asking for community’s help to stay afloat

 For the last 19 years, the Pink Ribbon Society has helped men and women affected by breast cancer.
 Now, the nonprofit is seeking the community’s help.

-Recently, the Pink Ribbon Society sent out an SOS (Save Our Society) call after it had to cancel its only major fundraiser of the year, said Founder, Ann Peters.
+Founder Ann Peters said the Pink Ribbon Society recently sent out an SOS (Save Our Society) call after it had to cancel its only major fundraiser of the year.

 Peters said the nonprofit canceled its annual Breast Cancer Awareness Luncheon because of the COVID-19 pandemic, which put a “big hole” in the Society’s budget.